MicroStrategy/rest-api-docs/docs/common-workflows/analytics/use-prompts-objects/prompt-types/attribute-element-prompts.md

 ## Get information about an attribute element prompt

-You use the following REST API endpoints to get information about attribute element prompts applied to dossier, document, and report objects in the metadata, as well as instances of those objects:
+You use the following REST API endpoints to get information about attribute element prompts applied to dashboard, document, and report objects in the metadata, as well as instances of those objects:

 - GET `/api/documents/{id}/prompts`